zuPoo Review 2026: Legit or Overhyped?

 Unsupported

-No evidence laxatives remove 'hormonal blockers' from digestive tract
+No clinical evidence that laxatives remove 'hormonal blockers' or support hormone balance.

 Based on: Cascara Sagrada, Aloe Ferox